 - 2 tablespoons freshly chopped cilantro

 - 1 teaspoon lemon juice

-- 5-6 tablespoons water
+- 5-6 tablespoons (75-90 ml)water

-- coconut oil for frying
+- oil for frying

-- Carefully drop tablespoons of the batter into the hot oil cooking about 3-4 bhajis at a time.
+- When the oil is hot, carefully drop spoonfuls of the batter into the hot oil.
+Cook about 3-4 bhajis at a time (too many will crowd the pan and make it difficult for them to crisp up).
 Fry for about a minute on each side and then flip the bhajis to get the other side until golden.